deltixlab/DFP/docs/pitfalls.md

 # Common pitfalls when using Decimal64

-Frequent problems with @Decimal observed in Deltix codebase:
+Frequent problems with @Decimal observed in our codebases:

 ### Lack of @Decimal annotation
 Make sure you annotate all decimal fields/parameters/variables with ``@Decimal`` annotation to explain your intent.
 Also, at some point we plan to introduce automatic type safety checker that will rely on these annotation.